Biner-h/FugleDex/README.md

 # FugleDex
-- A Graphical user interface for bird to catch birds and bird facts.
+- A Graphical user interface for catching birds and finding bird facts.

+- We use a JS object in the model.js as a dummy back-end.

 # develuper credits